Proto:Super Mario Kart/Debugging Menus

 Start a Grand Prix or a Match Race (depends on what was selected before on the title screen), based on the cup and race number given by options 1 and 2 (shown below).

 The Grand Prix/Match Race will be in a Debug Mode.
-The race starts instantly (even before the countdown) and there are debug tools and commands accessible by pressing a certain button combination:
+The race starts instantly (even before the countdown) and there are debug tools and commands accessible by pressing a certain button combination.
+Some of these debug tools can still be accessed in the final version via Action Replay codes.

 |Button Combination||Debug Tool|